View as Map

 Aqui Con El Nene Restaurant

 This is where you go when you want a taco that’s a bit different.
-Their signature Taco Yaqui has enough flavor to knock your socks off.
-It’s got everything – roasted green chile, mesquite-grilled carne asada, mushrooms, stringy white cheese, and even crumbled bacon, all sandwiched between two tortillas.
-Yum!
+The signature Taco Yaqui has enough flavor to knock your socks off.
+It’s got everything – roasted green chile, mesquite-grilled carne asada, mushrooms, stringy white cheese, and even bacon crumbles, all sandwiched between two tortillas.

 Photo Courtesy of Baja Tacos